-Admittance vs. acceptance takes us to a place where we teeter on the edge of sanity and insanity almost.
-Admitting something does us no good though without the power of knowledge and learning from the new or familiar experiences life brings along.
-Only admitting to something like our alcoholism is almost like justifying the situation or condoning something to happen, whatever it may be, but not really taking action to change it.
+Admittance vs. acceptance takes us to a place where we almost teeter on the border of sanity and insanity.
+Admitting something does us no good though without the power of knowledge and learning from the new or familiar experiences life brings.
+Only admitting to something like our alcoholism is almost like justifying remaining addicted or condoning something to happen, whatever it may be, but not really taking action to change it.
 Staying sober in recovery takes looking at things from all sorts of angles.
 If we only admit our problems but shove them back down underneath the rug, how will we ever be rid of them?
 We have the power to face and conquer all of our demons if we choose to face them head on and quit avoiding ourselves.
-Admittance vs. acceptance is an age old case that can be the determining factor between hanging your head low or holding it up high.
+Admittance vs. acceptance is an age-old case that can be the determining factor between hanging your head low or holding it up high.

 Admittance Vs. Acceptance – Seriously Looking in the Mirror